A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Modeling tensegrity structures

 \subsection{Boundary conditions}

-In practice, most tensegrity systems have some members with prescribed motions, such that their positions, velocities, and accelerations are either partly or entirely given.
-For example, a rigid member could be pin-jointed to a base, or a cable could have its one endpoint tied to the ground.
-It would be cumbersome to derive case-by-case formulations for these prescribed rigid members and endpoints.
+In practice, most tensegrity structures have some members with prescribed motions, such that their positions, velocities, and accelerations are either partly or entirely given.
+For example, some rigid members in geodesic tensegrity domes are pin-jointed to the ground, or the rigid body motions of a self-standing tensegrity structure are to be eliminated.
+It would be cumbersome to derive case-by-case formulations for these prescribed rigid members.
 Alternatively, we can extend the above derivations, but also without loss of flexibility, by separating the prescribed and free (unprescribed) coordinates.
 To do this, let's denote the numbers of prescribed, free, and total coordinates for the rigid member $\CircledSmall{I}$ by $\tilde{n}_I$, $\check{n}_I$, and $n_I=\tilde{n}_I+\check{n}_I$, respectively, and for the system by $\tilde{n}$, $\check{n}$, and $n=\tilde{n}+\check{n}$, respectively.
 Then, the separation and reintegration of the coordinates of the rigid member $\CircledSmall{I}$ and of the system are defined by

 where $\tilde{\bm{q}}_I\in\mathbb{R}^{\tilde{n}_I}$ and $\tilde{\bm{q}}\in\mathbb{R}^{\tilde{n}}$ are prescribed coordinates; $\check{\bm{q}}_I\in\mathbb{R}^{\check{n}_I}$ and $\check{\bm{q}}\in\mathbb{R}^{\check{n}}$ are free coordinates; $[\tilde{\bm{E}}_I,\check{\bm{E}}_I]\in\mathbb{Z}^{n_I\times n_I}$ and $[\tilde{\bm{E}},\check{\bm{E}}]\in\mathbb{Z}^{n\times n}$ are constant orthonormal matrices that only have zeros and ones as elements.